Insect: Metamorphosis

 Holometabolism, or complete metamorphosis, is where the insect changes in four stages, an egg or embryo, a larva, a pupa and the adult or imago.
-In these species, an egg hatches to produce a larva, which is generally worm-like in form.
-This can be eruciform (caterpillar-like), scarabaeiform (grub-like), campodeiform (elongated, flattened and active), elateriform (wireworm-like) or vermiform (maggot-like).
+In these species, an egg hatches to produce a worm-like larva.
 The larva grows and eventually becomes a pupa, a stage marked by reduced movement.
-There are three types of pupae: obtect, exarate or coarctate.
-Obtect pupae are compact, with the legs and other appendages enclosed.
-Exarate pupae have their legs and other appendages free and extended.
-Coarctate pupae develop inside the larval skin.
-Insects undergo considerable change in form during the pupal stage, and emerge as adults.
-Butterflies are well-known for undergoing complete metamorphosis; most insects use this life cycle.
-Some insects have evolved this system to hypermetamorphosis.
-Complete metamorphosis is a trait of the most diverse insect group, the Endopterygota.
+Insects such as butterflies undergo considerable change in form during the pupal stage, and emerge as adults.

 Communication

 Insects that produce sound can generally hear it.
 Most insects can hear only a narrow range of frequencies related to the frequency of the sounds they can produce.
 Mosquitoes can hear up to 2 kilohertz.
 Certain predatory and parasitic insects can detect the characteristic sounds made by their prey or hosts, respectively.
 Likewise, some nocturnal moths can perceive the ultrasonic emissions of bats, which helps them avoid predation.

 Light production

 A few insects, such as Mycetophilidae (Diptera) and the beetle families Lampyridae, Phengodidae, Elateridae and Staphylinidae are bioluminescent.
 The most familiar group are the fireflies, beetles of the family Lampyridae.
 Some species are able to control this light generation to produce flashes.
 The function varies with some species using them to attract mates, while others use them to lure prey.
 Cave dwelling larvae of Arachnocampa (Mycetophilidae, fungus gnats) glow to lure small flying insects into sticky strands of silk.
 Some fireflies of the genus Photuris mimic the flashing of female Photinus species to attract males of that species, which are then captured and devoured.
 The colors of emitted light vary from dull blue (Orfelia fultoni, Mycetophilidae) to the familiar greens and the rare reds (Phrixothrix tiemanni, Phengodidae).